In the three years that this blog has been alive, I haven’t once divulged what tools you need to make all of the things I share with you. How rude.

 I don’t feel that bad, though.
 Because to tell you the truth, you don’t need much.
 You’ve been told you do, but you don’t.
 Promise me you won’t get sucked under the tsunami of kitchen gadgets at Bed Bath & Beyond or Williams-Sonoma.
 Don’t fall for the gimmicks of the single-use item.
 I’m looking at you, egg slicer, strawberry huller, avocado slicer, banana slicer.
 How about…. just using a good knife?
 In my opinion, these aforementioned tools are ridiculous and a giant waste of money.
 I don’t believe you need them.

 I do believe in investing in a few, solid items that will last you a lifetime.
 In the words of Ina Garten, get some GOOD tools.
+You can find a whole host of professional and innovative cooking equipment at www.sousvidetools.com.
 Whenever I begin to cook for a new client they are weary that they do not have enough tools.
 Untrue.
 I remember going to cook at someone’s house once that had mountains of tools (and of course, hills of single-use gimmicks) and no general grater.
 Womp, womp.
 Don’t make that mistake.
 Here are the eleven items I believe will take you far, (with links to where you can buy them) including the brands I use.
 Because yes, brands definitely do matter.
 These are the tools I (usually) have with me at all times while I work.

 Really good knives take precedence over all other tools.
 This means SHARP.
 Don’t worry, you’re going to show that knife who’s boss, not the other way around.
 Make sure the steel of the knife runs from tip to tip (including running through the handle).
 This will ensure you a sturdy knife and not one that simple has a flimsy handle attached to it.
 When you go to the store, hold the knife in your hand.
 Feel it well.
 Does it feel comfortable to you?
 Can you imagine using it daily?
 Having a good knife will make cooking enjoyable for you.
 How many times have you smushed stuff instead of cut it?
 We all know how this feels.
 The brands I prefer are Wusthof and Henkels.